 I convinced myself-once I became cognizant enough to do so- that after all I had already been through, I wasn’t deserving of a strong shove off the beaten path.
 A shove that screwed up my four year plan, and in my mind, wasted two years at community college for only three months at university.

 By now, even writing this, I can trace a pattern.
 I dug myself into a grave that I almost didn’t escape.
 Can’t get a driver’s license?
 Failing at relationships?
 Relying on nonexistent relationships to move from Point A to Point B?
 Let’s direct all of that energy towards school.
 Now that I am able to control.
 I can either fail or flourish in this.
 All by myself.
-Shovel in hand I dug a grave eight feet down and climbed in.
+Shovel in hand I dug a grave six feet down and climbed in.

 I should’ve learned, especially during the aftermath of these events, how destructive pride is.
 However, even now I find myself reaching for that shovel.
 Or, conversely, spilling out all my guts and expecting too many people to understand too many feels.
 Desperate for any word of encouragement or empathy.
 Those conversations-usually short- end with whomever is at the other end saying “you’re such a fighter.”
 Instead of swelling with pride and taking advantage of such a dramatic story, I remain deflated.